andubiel/netdevops-jenkins-ansible/README.md

 Remove git from netdevops-jenkins-ansible directory to remove the cloned GIT configuration fro GITHUB that was pulled down and start/initiialize a new repository with the GOGs repo.

-Try to be conservitive on the cut and paste. :)

 ```
 [developer@centos netdevops-jenkins-ansible]$ rm -rf .git
 touch README.md